 This simple idea is most effective for those teaching 30 students or less.

-At the beginning of the school year, begin requiring students to put their name and classroom number on each assignment.
+At the beginning of the school year, begin requiring your kids to put their names and classroom numbers on each assignment.

-The success of any of these easy classroom organization ideas will be due mostly to good classroom management.
+The success of these easy classroom organization ideas is due to a good classroom management plan.